lxsmnsyc/react-suspense-cache/README.md

 * Reactive - Data-fetching components that reads from resources can automatically re-render to update from the resource's data.
 This is useful if the data being served has been updated in the background.
 * Caching Strategies - Inspired by the [Offline Cookbook](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/) and Google's Workbox, `react-suspense-cache` implements the caching strategies for the Suspense resources.
 7 caching strategies are already built-out-of-the-box.
-* Plugins - Caching strategies can receive plugins that allows additional business logic on how the data is being handled internally.
+* Plugins - Caching strategies can receive plugins that allows additional business logic on how the data is being handled ignorely.
 An example is imposing an expiration policy through the built-in `ExpirationPlugin`.

 ## Install